ExtensionIntention/CoolNotes/README.md

 Please see the image of one of our daily scurms [Image](https://github.com/cool-notes/CoolNotes/blob/master/scrum2.jpg)

 #### Last 24
-Jonnie: Created backend representation of sticky notes.
+Jonnie: Created backend representation of notes.
+Also, created user account backend.

 Mariam: Made link to stub of contact form page, created table in the database to store contact forms, created 10 unit tests related to the contact page new contact form creation.